mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

   - `config-extension`
   - `variables`
   - `overlays/:env/variables.env`
-- If you have a pipeline file (e.g. `gitlab-ci.yml`) it may contain deployment scripts that may work based  the repository directory structure based on the previous directory structure.
-For this reason custom pipelines have to be updated according to the new directory structure; if your Project is using a pipeline provided by Mia-Platform templates a new template can be used, ask your Mia-Platform referent to know which one.
+- If you have a pipeline file (e.g. `gitlab-ci.yml`) it may contain deployment scripts that may work based on the previous directory structure.
+For this reason, custom pipelines have to be updated according to the new directory structure; if your Project is using a pipeline provided by Mia-Platform templates, a new template can be used: please ask your Mia-Platform referent to know which one.
 - If you are **deploying without Kustomize**, you may find, within the `configuration` directory, a set of directories, one for each environment of your Project.
 You need to create the `overlays` directory, where you have to move environment directories previously stored inside `configuration`.
 No actions are required for the custom files in the `configuration` directory.
 - If you are **using Kustomize**, the `configuration` directory contains a `kustomization.yaml` manifest and possibly your custom files, which are already in the right spot.
 You can delete every other file inside the directory.

     Also, make sure that:
-    - Inside each `overlays/<environment>` directory, the `kustomization.yaml` manifest imports the corresponding manifest from the `environments/<environment>` directory, if you don't have the `environments` directory yet don't worry, it'll be created at your first deployment!
+    - Inside each `overlays/<environment>` directory, the `kustomization.yaml` manifest imports the corresponding manifest from the `environments/<environment>` directory.
+If you cannot find the `environments` directory yet, don't worry: it will be created at your first deployment!